COSC3020/pancake-sort-DJReflexive/README.md

 ## My Runtime Analysis

-When pancakeSort() is called, it enters a for loop that will iterate through the array backwards.
-This operation will be a complexity of $\Theta(n)$.

-Inside this loop is the function findMaxIndex() which looks through a sub-array of the array given.
-The time complexity of this function is is $\Theta(n)$.
-The flip() method is also called within the loop, and there are two for loops that are called.
-The first one going through the sub-array and reversing the elements.
-The second one then replaces these element in the original array.
-Both of these loops combines will take a time complexity of $\Theta(2n)$ (using $m$ for the same reasoning as with the findMaxIndex() method).
-There are then two flip() calls inside the main loop, which increases the complexity to $\Theta(4n)$.
+Looking at the comparisons and flips, when pancakeSort() is called, it enters a for loop that will iterate through the array backwards (loops $n$ times for the length of the array).
+Inside the loop is the findMaxIndex() method which looks through a sub-array of the array given.
+Within this method, there are $n$ comparisons made because you are comparing every element to identify the maximum value.
+Since this method is nested with a loop that happens $n$ times, the findMaxIndex() method makes $\Theta(n^2)$ comparisons.

+Looking to the flip() calls nested within this large loop, the flip() method doesn't make any comparisons, so every flip() call is constant number of comparisons ($\Theta(1)$).
+Since there are two flip() calls are nested within the larger loop, the number of comparisons become $\Theta(2n)$.

-Combining these complexities, we get $\Theta(n*5n)$.
-Ignoring constants, this can simplify down to $\Theta(n*n)$ or $\Theta(n^2)$ for the final complexity.
+Combining these two ideas, we can see that the number of comparisons are
+$\Theta(n^2 + 2n)$, which simplifies to $\Theta(n^2)$ comparisons.

 # Sources

-- Lars: Conversation over GitHub on why help functions are in terms of n, and not of it's own linear complexity
+- Lars: Conversation over GitHub on why help functions are in terms of n, and not of it's own linear complexity.
+And also the conversation about the difference between number of operations and comparisons.

 # Plagiarism Acknowledgement